Skyshader77/Lacryma-Hydra/chapter12.typ

 The princess Livia had departed for her summer residence alongside Domitian.
-Nix relished such opportunities for she was able to sneak into the purple born's room.
+Nix relished such opportunities for she was able to sneak into the purpleborn's room.

 The golden gilded door creaked open.
 Livia's perfume, made of jasmine and roses caught her nose.
 An arsenal of dresses, stolas and coats fluttered in the gargantuan wardrobe.
 Flickering candles shone on the opulent shades of purple, rose, crimson and gold.

+An armada of lotions, herbs and powders was lined up on furniture whose legs were carved in the shape of dragons.
+Brushes stood up in pots awaiting orders.
+Medean princesses and empresses commanded the Known World's largest reserve of cosmetics, a treasure they did not hesitate to flaunt in the carnival of masks that was court.

 Nix walked on the mosaic floor which depicted the Goddess' final departure from the land of the living.
 Her hands made their way into Livia's army of robes.